Associated Research Module:

-Patrick H. Winston is Ford Professor of Artificial Intelligence and Computer Science at the Massachusetts Institute of Technology.
-He has been with CSAIL and before that the MIT Artificial Intelligence Laboratory since 1967.
+Patrick H. Winston (1943 - 2019) was the Ford Professor of Artificial Intelligence and Computer Science at the Massachusetts Institute of Technology.
+He had been with CSAIL and before that the MIT Artificial Intelligence Laboratory since 1967.
 He joined the faculty in 1970, and he was the Director of the Artificial Intelligence Laboratory from 1972 to 1997.

-Professor Winston is particularly involved in the study of how vision, language, and motor faculties account for intelligence.
-He also works on applications of Artificial Intelligence that are enabled by learning, precedent-based reasoning, and common-sense problem solving.
+Professor Winston was particularly involved in the study of how vision, language, and motor faculties account for intelligence.
+He also worked on applications of Artificial Intelligence that are enabled by learning, precedent-based reasoning, and common-sense problem solving.

 Professor Winston was a member of the Naval Research Advisory Committee (NRAC) (1985-1990, 1994-2000) for which he served as Chair from 1997 to 2000.
 During his service on NRAC, he chaired several studies, including a study of how the Navy can best exploit the next generation of computer resources and a study of technology for reduced manning.
 Professor Winston is also a past president of the American Association for Artificial Intelligence.